Summer Lee: Early life and education

 Lee was raised in North Braddock, Pennsylvania, and attended Woodland Hills High School.
 She graduated with a Bachelor of Arts in journalism, with minors in international studies and French from Pennsylvania State University in 2009 and earned a Juris Doctor from the Howard University School of Law in 2015.
 She campaigned for Bernie Sanders in the 2016 Democratic primaries after graduating.

-Pennsylvania House of Representatives (2019-2022)
+Pennsylvania House of Representatives (2019–2022)

-Lee challenged incumbent Representative Paul Costa in the Democratic primary for the 34th district in 2018.
+Lee challenged incumbent representative Paul Costa in the Democratic primary for the 34th district in 2018.
 An organizer from Pittsburgh's DSA chapter approached her about running after she led a successful write-in campaign for a school board candidate.
 She defeated Costa, 67.8% to 32.2%, attributing her victory to grassroots campaigning.
 She was unopposed in the general election.

+During the 2020 Democratic Party presidential primaries, Lee endorsed Sanders.